What is an 'Entry Stamp'?

 Example of an entry stamp endorsement on a Tier 4 vignette

-You must ensure that the immigration official endorses your visa with a stamp on arrival as this forms part of your immigration permission to enter the UK (exceptions apply if you entered via e-Gate).
+You must check that the immigration official endorses your visa with a stamp on arrival as this forms part of your immigration permission to enter the UK (exceptions apply if you entered via e-Gate).

-If you enter the UK before the start of your course using a visit visa then you will need to exit the UK at the end of your visit and re-enter after the start date of your Tier 4 visa before your course of study commences, ensuring that your Tier 4 visa is stamped on entry (or, you are able to provide evidence of travel if you entered via e-Gate).
+If you enter the UK before the start of your course using a Standard Visitor Visa, you will need to exit the UK at the end of your visit and re-enter after the start date of your Tier 4 visa before your course of study commences, ensuring that your Tier 4 visa is stamped on entry (or, you are able to provide evidence of travel if you entered via e-Gate).

 Example of entry stamp given to non-visa national entering the UK as a short-term student